PruthviPamula/PruthviPamula/README.md

 -  I’m currently looking to apply my knowledge to a great comany
 -  in my free time i will write test cases and i will automate websites
 -  You can shoot me an email at pruthvigowdpamula@gmail.com I'll try to respond as soon as I can.
--  Please have a look at my https://drive.google.com/file/d/1mFnzx9l2WRKM_H6c3M764aETOOcxqXcS/view?usp=drive_link for more details about me.
+-  Please have a look at my Resume "https://drive.google.com/file/d/1mFnzx9l2WRKM_H6c3M764aETOOcxqXcS/view?usp=drive_link" for more details about me.
 I'm open to feedback and suggestions!

 -  TECHNICAL SKILLS:
 Manual Testing,